ramitsurana/awesome-kubernetes/guidelines/CRITERIA_OF_SUBMISSION.md

 As a part of our practice, we would like to select the projects based on the below criteria.
 Please ensure that your submission is fulfilling the below requirements.
 Thanks

-* Requirements for any project submissions
+#### Requirements for any project submissions

---> Minimum of 25 GitHub Stars \
+  - Minimum of 25 GitHub Stars
---> Minimum of 5 + contributors \
+  - Minimum of 5+ contributors
---> Proper Documentation of the project and its goals
+  - Proper documentation of the project and its goals

-* Exceptions
+#### Exceptions

---> Project is hosted by a recognized organization.
+  - Project is hosted by a recognized organization